 Is Manchester safe to visit?

 As with most cities in the UK, Manchester is generally very safe to visit, particularly as a tourist sticking to the city centre.
 With all cities we recommend you keep caution on your side, particularly with any expensive personal belongings or when in crowds, but in general you’re unlikely to experience any danger in Manchester.

 Just over 20% of Manchester is green space, making it the 8th greenest city in the UK, according to a study in 2017.
 City centre spaces like Cathedral Gardens or St John’s Gardens offer grassy spaces, while Heaton Park, Werneth Low Country Park and Bruntwood Park provide panoramic views, woodlands, gardens and waterways within easy reach of the city.

 Is Manchester good for shopping?

 Yes, Manchester is an excellent destination to enjoy some retail therapy.
-Find popular high-street options in the city’s large malls like the Intu Shopping Centre, Manchester Arndale or the Lowry Outlet, or indulge in the quirky independent shops in the Northern Quarter.
+Find popular high-street options in the city’s large malls like The Trafford Centre.
+Manchester Arndale or the Lowry Outlet, or indulge in the quirky independent shops in the Northern Quarter.
 You’ll also find a range of markets across the city and even some high end shopping options around the Kings Street area.

 Find out more about shopping in Manchester with our guide.